David D. Kirkpatrick

-David D. Kirkpatrick (born 1970) is an American, London-based international correspondent for The New York Times.
-From 2011 through 2015, he served as its Cairo bureau chief and a Middle East correspondent.
+David D. Kirkpatrick (born 1970) is a writer for The New Yorker.
+From 2000 to 2022, he was a correspondent for The New York Times, based in New York, Washington, Cairo and London.
+From 2011 through 2015, he served as the newspaper's Cairo bureau chief and a Middle East correspondent.
 He has received three Pulitzer Prizes as part of various teams at The New York Times.

 Early life and education

 Kirkpatrick was born in 1970 in Buffalo, New York.
 He earned a Bachelor of Arts degree in history and American studies at Princeton University, graduating magna cum laude, and attended the graduate program in American studies at Yale University.